jonhue/modal/README.md

 end
 ```

-In most cases you only want to allow AJAX requests to be able to reach your modal-rails routes:
+In most cases you only want to allow AJAX requests to be able to reach your Modal controller actions:

 ```ruby
 get 'modal', to: 'settings#modal', constraints: ModalRails::Ajax.new